nhcb/entsog-py/readme.md

 The package comes with 2 clients:
 - [`EntsogRawClient`](#EntsogRawClient): Returns data in its raw format, usually JSON
 - [`EntsogPandasClient`](#EntsogPandasClient): Returns data parsed as a Pandas DataFrame

+It's preferable to use the Pandas Client as this will handle most API limitations itself.
+However, if you want to obtain the pure raw data; you can use the raw client.

 ### <a name="EntsogRawClient"></a>EntsogRawClient
 ```python
 from entsog import EntsogRawClient